choir27/Priconnect/README.md

 ## Optimizations:

 When adding new elements to an existing array element, I always used the in-built array push method to keep the code rendering at O(1) time and space complexity instead of the shift array method, which would be at O(n) time and space complexity.
 I kept my code clean, organized and easy to navigate by separating functions and rendering certain elements by storing those lines of code in separate folders and files.
+I plan on adding email notifications, and displaying the search suggestions with the appropriate CSS for possible search terms.

 ## Lessons Learned: